Getting Started with the Telerik UI for .NET MAUI AI Coding Assistant (MCP Server)

 - Use a bridge package like MCP-LLM Bridge.

-- Connect your local model to the Telerik MAUI MCP server.
+- Connect the local model and the Telerik MAUI MCP server through the bridge.

-This setup allows you to use the Telerik AI Coding Assistant without cloud-based AI models.
+This setup allows you to use the Telerik AI Coding Assistant without a cloud-based AI model.